MoatLab/FEMU/docs/interop/vhost-user.rst

   ancillary data.
 The GPU protocol is used to inform the master of rendering state and updates.
 See vhost-user-gpu.rst for details.

+``VHOST_USER_RESET_DEVICE``
+  :id: 34
+  :equivalent ioctl: N/A
+  :master payload: N/A
+  :slave payload: N/A

+  Ask the vhost user backend to disable all rings and reset all internal device state to the initial state, ready to be reinitialized.
+The backend retains ownership of the device throughout the reset operation.

+  Only valid if the ``VHOST_USER_PROTOCOL_F_RESET_DEVICE`` protocol feature is set by the backend.

+``VHOST_USER_VRING_KICK``
+  :id: 35
+  :equivalent ioctl: N/A
+  :slave payload: vring state description
+  :master payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_INBAND_NOTIFICATIONS`` protocol feature has been successfully negotiated, this message may be submitted by the master to indicate that a buffer was added to the vring instead of signalling it using the vring's kick file descriptor or having the slave rely on polling.

+  The state.num field is currently reserved and must be set to 0.

+``VHOST_USER_GET_MAX_MEM_SLOTS``
+  :id: 36
+  :equivalent ioctl: N/A
+  :slave payload: u64

+  When the ``VHOST_USER_PROTOCOL_F_CONFIGURE_MEM_SLOTS`` protocol feature has been successfully negotiated, this message is submitted by master to the slave.
+The slave should return the message with a u64 payload containing the maximum number of memory slots for QEMU to expose to the guest.
+The value returned by the backend will be capped at the maximum number of ram slots which can be supported by the target platform.

+``VHOST_USER_ADD_MEM_REG``
+  :id: 37
+  :equivalent ioctl: N/A
+  :slave payload: single memory region description

+  When the ``VHOST_USER_PROTOCOL_F_CONFIGURE_MEM_SLOTS`` protocol feature has been successfully negotiated, this message is submitted by the master to the slave.
+The message payload contains a memory region descriptor struct, describing a region of guest memory which the slave device must map in.
+When the ``VHOST_USER_PROTOCOL_F_CONFIGURE_MEM_SLOTS`` protocol feature has been successfully negotiated, along with the ``VHOST_USER_REM_MEM_REG`` message, this message is used to set and update the memory tables of the slave device.

+``VHOST_USER_REM_MEM_REG``
+  :id: 38
+  :equivalent ioctl: N/A
+  :slave payload: single memory region description

+  When the ``VHOST_USER_PROTOCOL_F_CONFIGURE_MEM_SLOTS`` protocol feature has been successfully negotiated, this message is submitted by the master to the slave.
+The message payload contains a memory region descriptor struct, describing a region of guest memory which the slave device must unmap.
+When the ``VHOST_USER_PROTOCOL_F_CONFIGURE_MEM_SLOTS`` protocol feature has been successfully negotiated, along with the ``VHOST_USER_ADD_MEM_REG`` message, this message is used to set and update the memory tables of the slave device.

+``VHOST_USER_SET_STATUS``
+  :id: 39
+  :equivalent ioctl: VHOST_VDPA_SET_STATUS
+  :slave payload: N/A
+  :master payload: ``u64``

+  When the ``VHOST_USER_PROTOCOL_F_STATUS`` protocol feature has been successfully negotiated, this message is submitted by the master to notify the backend with updated device status as defined in the Virtio specification.

+``VHOST_USER_GET_STATUS``
+  :id: 40
+  :equivalent ioctl: VHOST_VDPA_GET_STATUS
+  :slave payload: ``u64``
+  :master payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_STATUS`` protocol feature has been successfully negotiated, this message is submitted by the master to query the backend for its device status as defined in the Virtio specification.

 Slave message types
 -------------------